Cypress a11y Testing Workflows

 import 'cypress-axe';

 Validate the initial scan against your project baseline.
 Run a single spec targeting a known static route.
-Verify that cy.injectAxe() successfully attaches the engine to the DOM before hydration completes.
+Verify that cy.injectAxe() successfully attaches the engine to the DOM before asserting on accessibility violations.

 Configuration & Rule Targeting